Anglo-Iraqi War: Vichy French supplies from Syria

 On 14 May, according to Winston Churchill, the RAF was authorised to act against German aircraft in Syria and on Vichy French airfields.
 On the same day, two over-laden Heinkel 111 bombers were left in Palmyra in central Syria because they had damaged rear wheels.
 British fighters entered French air space and strafed and disabled the damaged Heinkels.
 On 15 May an attack was made on German aircraft on the ground at Damascus, killing a French officer in the process.

 By 18 May, Junck's force had been whittled down to 8 Messerschmitt Bf 110 fighters, 4 Heinkel He 111 bombers, and 2 Junkers Ju 52 transports.
-This represented roughly a 30 percent loss of his original force.
+This represented roughly a 30 per cent loss of his original force.
 With few replacements available, no spares, poor fuel, and aggressive attacks by the British, this rate of attrition did not bode well for Fliegerführer Irak.
 Indeed, near the end of May, Junck had lost 14 Messerschmitts and 5 Heinkels.
 On 18 May four Vichy Morane 406s chased British aircraft flying above Syria, and another three Moranes attacked British Bristol Blenheims near Damascus without causing damage.
-On 19 May another British aerial attack near Damascus damaged several French aircraft and wounded a French soldier, while on 20 May British aircraft intentionally shot up six French aircraft and fifty vehicles.
+On 19 May another British aerial attack near Damascus damaged several French aircraft and wounded a French soldier, and on 20 May British aircraft intentionally shot up six French aircraft and fifty vehicles.

 More dogfights between Vichy and British aircraft took place on 24 May, as well as a British sabotage mission by 13 sappers on the Aleppo-Mosul railway line, which led to a French armoured car firing on the British.
-Further British-French aerial combat occurred on 28 May, in which a Blenheim was shot down by a French fighter, causing the death of all of its crew.
-On the same day, French Morane fighters escorted four Nazi Ju52s near Nerab in eastern Syria.
+Further British-French aerial combat occurred on 28 May, in which a Blenheim was shot down by a French fighter, killing its crew.
+On the same day, French Morane fighters escorted four Nazi Ju 52s near Nerab in eastern Syria.
 More Vichy-British aerial combat occurred on 31 May.

-Britain was incensed that Vichy had assisted Italy and Germany in their attacks on the British in Iraq; attacks that would not have been possible if it was not for the connivance of the Vichy French.
-The Vichyite actions ensured Britain began preparing for an invasion of Syria, which ultimately led to the Syria-Lebanon campaign of June–July.
+Britain was incensed that Vichy had assisted Italy and Germany in their attacks on the British in Iraq, which would not have been possible save for the connivance of the Vichy French.
+The Vichyite actions ensured Britain began preparing for an invasion of Syria, which ultimately led to the Syria-Lebanon campaign of June and July.